bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 If however EEG is recorded simultaneously **with the same MEG system**, it MAY be stored under the `/meg` data type.
 In that case, it SHOULD have the same sampling frequency as MEG (see `SamplingFrequency` field below).
-Furthermore, the EEG sensor coordinates SHOULD be specified using MEG specific coordinate systems (see coordinates section below and [Appendix VIII](../99-appendices/08-coordinate-systems.md)).
+Furthermore, the EEG sensor coordinates SHOULD be specified using MEG-specific coordinate systems (see [coordinates section](#coordinate-system-json-coordsystemjson) below and [Appendix VIII](../99-appendices/08-coordinate-systems.md)).

 ### Sidecar JSON (`*_meg.json`)